Author's Avatar

 Can I get a Mortgage with a Debt Management Plan (DMP)?

-You may think that being on a Debt Management Plan (DMP), or having completed one in the last few years, would prevent you from securing a mortgage.
-However, while it will have an impact on your ability to get a mortgage, it does not mean you can’t get a home loan or remortgage an existing property.
+You may think that having a DMP, or completing one in the last few years, would prevent you from securing a mortgage deal.
+However, while a DMP may affect your ability to get a mortgage, it doesn’t mean you can’t get one.

 Get in touch for a free initial, no-obligation discussion about your mortgage situation.